-The objective of this RFP is to identify and procure resources that, when combined with the existing PNM generation portfolio, support overall reliability of system service and result in a portfolio of generating resources capable of meeting capacity and energy needs of PNM's customers at a low cost.
-The objective of the evaluation is to fairly and competitively select those projects that bring the most value to PNM's customers while, consistent with the objectives of the PUA, the REA, and the IRP Rule, preferring resources with the least environmental impacts, those that maximize employment of New Mexico work force, and those that utilize apprentices for the project construction.
+The objective of this RFP is to identify and procure resources that can comply with the required in-service date and, when combined with the existing PNM generation portfolio, support overall reliability of system service and result in a portfolio of generating resources capable of meeting capacity and energy needs of PNM's customers at a low cost.
+The objective of the evaluation is to fairly and competitively select those projects that bring the most value to PNM's customers while, consistent with the objectives of the PUA, the REA, the Initial Stipulation, and the IRP Rule, preferring resources with the least environmental impacts, those that maximize employment of New Mexico work force including minority and woman-owned businesses, and those that utilize apprentices for the project construction.
 In addition to the evaluation of individual Proposals as described below, PNM will conduct an evaluation of the overall portfolio of resources.